BrewPi/brewpi-www/docs/user/source/manual-brewpi-install/using-git-for-brewpi.rst

 The other git commands for easy copy pasting in /var/www
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""
 Here are the other git commands again, but now ran as the www-data user, so you can easily copy/paste them.
 They should all be run from the /var/www directory.
+You don't have to run these now.

 .. code-block:: bash